425 Third Street, SW

 Director of Regulatory Affairs

 Kelly brings 30 years experience in the grain processing industry with emphasis in ethanol production for fuel, industrial and beverage purposes.
-She provides a value add to our producer clients with her experience, providing updated information and support relative to domestic and export marketplace specifications, regulations and directives.
+As such, she offers producer members value-added experience, providing updated information and support relative to domestic and export marketplace specifications, regulations and directives.
 She is a recognized authority on ethanol.
 Past experiences include a similar position with Hawkeye Gold, LLC, also former Vice President Marketing & Business Development for Glacial Grain Spirits, LLC and Quality Manager for Chippewa Valley Ethanol Company.
 Kelly is an active member with the ASTM Committee for Petroleum Products and a past Chair of the Technical Committee for the Renewable Fuels Association.
 Kelly holds a Bachelor of Science in Chemistry from Marshall University in Huntington, WV.

 Prior to joining RFA, Geoff served as Director of Ethanol Programs for the National Corn Growers Association.
 In this role, he led research and promotional efforts to increase the production and use of corn-based ethanol.
 Previously, Geoff served as a Captain in the U.S. Army, specializing in bulk petroleum supply and logistics.